xGabrielR/Olist-Price-Elasticity/README.md

 ---

-The main ideia is to use develop a architecture with AWS, Kubernetes and other Open Source Tools.
-All tools (aws service and kubernetes deployments) is deployed using Hashicorp Terraform.
+The main ideia is to develop a architecture with AWS, Kubernetes and other Open Source Tools, the main architect of hardware is created with Terraform.
+Inside of the hardware created with terraform, other automations can be done with terraform, such as kubernetes helm and pods deployment, this automations is done with terraform modules of each software tool that i have choosed (airflow, jupyter, streamlit, mlflow...).

 <img src="assets/workflow.png">

-I use K8s open source tools: Airflow, Jupyter, Mlflow, Streamlit.
+For build a weekly price elasticity re-train pipeline is necessary tools and solutions from mlops tool belt and integrate data from data engineer world, in other words, automate the extraction from RAW data to fonal data science data product, the streamlit serving app with model versioning and audity of elasticity week over week.

-For build a weekly price elasticity versioning pipeline, from RAW data to Streamlit serving App.
-The Data and ML Artifacts is stored in Aws S3 and i use Aws Athena for query the data, joining K8s with Aws Cloud to delivery a Weekly pipeline to compare Price Elasticity from Olist.
+The Data and ML Artifacts is stored in Aws S3 using mlflow and i use Aws Athena for query the data, joining K8s with Aws Cloud to delivery a weekly pipeline to compare Price Elasticity from Olist top products.

 - Jupyer Lab Notebook: One of the Jupyter solutions is a "notebook", a notebook is a webserver IDE supporting a lot of "kernels" (backends), python, julia, R...
 For this project i get one webserver and deploy in a K8s POD.
 This pod connect to Aws Athena for fetch trusted and curated data for Data Science exploration.
 - Airflow Stack: Airflow is an open source project for orchestrating workflows with a use community support connections (Aws, K8s, ...).
 Workflows are designed in a Direct acyclic graph (DAG) way, for this project i use Airflow to schedule in a weekly basis Data Engineering pipeline and Machine Learning re-train.
 - Mlflow Server: Mlflow is a Python framework for standardize ML lifecycle.
 With this With this tool I can version, publish and manage trained estimators from Sklearn, Keras, Spark, and others...
 - Streamlit: The final product of my project is a simple Streamlit App in a K8s deployment.
 In this app the user can select any product and any training date to validate and compare results for multiple versioned machine learning models.

-Now, in AWS i used some key services:
+In AWS I used some key services:

 Aws S3 for object Storage in three consumption layers (landing, trusted and curated).